WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Dolores River, March 5, 2006.

 Ponderosa Pine is a majestic tree and often appears even more majestic because it commonly towers over low-growing Pinyon Pine, Juniper, and Gambel’s Oak.
 Ponderosas also grow at higher elevations above this transition zone and can be found in pure stands towering over a park-like atmosphere of grasses and shrubs.
-Giant Ponderosas can be 140 feet tall and 4 feet in diameter.
-The Ponderosa at left is almost these proportions and it towers over fifteen foot tall leafless, gray Gambel's Oaks just back from the banks of the Dolores River in a thousand foot deep canyon carved by the River.
+In the Four Corners states giant Ponderosas can be 140 feet tall and 6 feet in diameter.
+(The Pacific coast P. ponderosa variety benthamiana grows to over 250 feet tall and 25 feet in circumference.)
+The Ponderosa at left is nearly record size for Colorado and it towers over fifteen foot tall leafless, gray Gambel's Oaks just back from the banks of the Dolores River in a thousand foot deep canyon carved by the River.

 "Ponderosa" is from the Latin for "heavy, weighty" as in "ponderous", probably referring to the heavy wood.